EDavies2020/MS2-CDavies/testing.md

 * Springboard updates
     * Updates can be posted when the Springboard website is live and weekends are confirmed

-* Christine would like a client area added to upload links to reseach she has compiled/ additional reading for subscribing clients - Future consideration
+* Christine would like a client area added to upload links to research she has compiled/ additional reading for subscribing clients - Future consideration
 * Christine would like to add a blog, perhaps linked from/to facebook with relevant posts to therapies
     * Both of the above points are future website development points

  ## Manual Testing

 * Navbar
-    * I chose a picture for the background of the curtain navbar, the links werent that easy to see so I added a colour background
+    * I chose a picture for the background of the curtain navbar, the links weren’t that easy to see so I added a colour background
-        with low opactity to make these more visible to the user
+        with low opacity to make these more visible to the user

 * Footer
     * The email, telephone number and facebook links are all working correctly

 * Homepage
     * Read more/read less buttons are working correctly
-    * Link to therapies page works correctly and doesnt break the site when using back button
+    * Link to therapies page works correctly and doesn’t break the site when using back button
     * Testimonial carousel is working correctly.
 Again, I used a plain colour behind the text to make it clearer to the user

 * Therapies page
     * Details buttons all open the correct modals
-    * Make an enquiry link works and doent break the site when using back button
+    * Make an enquiry link works and doesn’t break the site when using back button
     * Back to therapies buttons work
     * Testimonial carousel is working correctly.
 Again, I used a plain colour behind the text to make it clearer to the user